Alex-Gamper/Ada-WinRT/Examples/Desktop/Ocr/README.md

 ### Build instructions

-* Initial build (from an command prompt that has your gcc/gnat x64 distribution/build environments **bin** directory in its path)
+* Initial build (from a command prompt that has your gcc/gnat x64 distribution/build environments **bin** directory in its path)

   * gprbuild -p -P Ocr.gpr
   * .\x64\debug\Ocr.exe